felipebravom/felipebravom.github.io/docs/cv.md

   * [2020-ongoing] Member of the academic committee of the [Master in Data Science](https://mds.uchile.cl/) at the University of Chile,.
   * [2019-2019] I participated in the elaboration of  the [Master in Data Science](https://mds.uchile.cl/) at the University of Chile.

+## Technology transfer
+* [2022] I assisted the Chilean food company Agrosuper in its statistical experimentation methodology for production as part of an IMFD agreement.
-* Technology transfer: [2020-2021] As part of an IMFD agreement, I assisted the Supreme Court of Chile in the development of an automatic classifier of court rulings.
+* [2020-2021] As part of an IMFD agreement, I assisted the Supreme Court of Chile in the development of an automatic classifier of court rulings.

 ## Scholarships and Awards